INSIDE: Where to buy a Japanese bento lunch box in Tokyo on a budget.

 What does UMAMI in Japanese mean?

-A Japanese lunch box “obentoo” is designed to be a nourishing, well balanced collection of foods to satisfy the five tastes considered in Japan – sweet, salty, sour, bitter and umami.
+A Japanese lunch box “obentoo” is designed to be a nourishing, well balanced collection of foods to satisfy hunger and palate, a mix of the five tastes considered in Japan:

 In Japan, eating from an “Obento” box for lunch is a cultural standard.